 - But also – I feel insecure when you are touching this part of me.

-It is important to acknowledge that, once we are in uncharted territory blindfolded, we may cross some boundaries.
-It’s important to create a space in which partners feel comfortable communicating their discomfort, knowing that they will be heard.
+It is important to acknowledge that once we are in uncharted territory blindfolded, we may cross some boundaries.
+It’s important to create a space where partners feel comfortable communicating their discomfort, knowing that they will be heard.

 Exercise 4: Introduction to Personal Red-Light District

 Sharing your fantasies can be such an intimate experience.